-We are a research group based at the Department of Statistics in the University of Oxford, working at the intersection of computer science, statistics, and genetics.
+We are a research group based at Oxford University’s Department of Statistics and at the Wellcome Centre for Human Genetics, working at the intersection of computer science, statistics, and genetics.
 We develop methods to enable new types of analyses in statistical and population genetics, with a particular interest in problems that involve modeling and inference in large genomic datasets.
 Specific areas of research include:

 - Reconstructing past demographic events using genetic data (migration, expansion/contraction of populations).

 - Studying evolutionary parameters in the human genome (natural selection, mutation/recombination rates).

 - Studying the heritability and genetic architecture of complex traits (nature vs nurture).

 - Detecting disease-causing variation in the human genome (association).

 |Feb 24, 2020||We are currently recruiting two ERC/NIH-funded postdoctoral research associates!
 Please get in touch if interested.
 Additional details and application (by March 19) here|

 |Jan 20, 2020||New paper out!
 Collaboration with Yuki Okada et al. on applying ASMC to analyze selection and complex traits in 170k Japanese genomes.|

 |Oct 17, 2019||We built a website to visualize genetic relatedness during the past 1,500 years in the UK: https://ukancestrymap.github.io/|